-Professor Wigmore's interests lie in liver transplantation and HPB resectional surgery.
+Professor Wigmore's interests lie in organ transplantation and liver, p[ancreas and biliary resectional surgery.
 His principal research focus is on the cell and molecular biology of organ pre-conditioning and stress protein expression.
 Other research interests include the Kupffer cell, innate immunity, endotoxin handling and functional assessment of the liver in the context of surgery and transplantation.
 He is also involved in medical education and distance learning.

 Professor Wigmore's educational qualifications are:

-- Bachelor of Science (BSc 1st Class Hons) Immunology & parasitology King’s College, University of Edinburgh, 1986
+- Bachelor of Science (BSc 1st Class Hons) Immunology & parasitology King’s College, University of London

-- Bachelor of Medicine, Bachelor of Surgery (MBBS), King’s College School of Medicine & Dentistry, University of London, 1989
+- Bachelor of Medicine, Bachelor of Surgery (MBBS), King’s College School of Medicine & Dentistry, University of London

-- Fellow of Royal College of Surgeons of Edinburgh (FRCSEd), 1993
+- Fellow of Royal College of Surgeons of Edinburgh (FRCSEd)

-- Fellow of Royal College of Surgeons (FRCS Gen Surg), Intercollegiate Board General Surgery & Transplantation, 2001
+- Fellow of Royal College of Surgeons (FRCS Gen Surg), Intercollegiate Board General Surgery & Transplantation

 Appointments and activities